Mon – Fri: 8:30 – 4:00

 Each separate trip to the Convenience Center shall constitute a separate drop-off for purposes of calculating each resident's twelve residential bulk waste drop-offs, even if occurring on the same day.

-For full details see Executive Order 2A
+For full details see Mayor's Executive Order dated March 8, 2024.

 Ewing Township encourages you to consider a better way to handle your grass clippings and autumn leaf drop – by composting.
 This process recharges your yards with your own organic debris instead of giving it away by bagging or piling leaves out at the curb.
 There are a number of really simple environmentally friendly ways to handle your grass clippings and leaf drop that don’t starve your yard and also decrease your impact on municipal services to save $$$.